 We reduce pollution by rescuing and reusing pre-existing materials, avoiding the need to create virgin textiles, and by extending clothing’s use-phase.

-To date through rescuing fabrics from landfill for reuse, we have potentially reduced the creation of 14,815 KG of CO2e, which is equivalent to diverting 53.5 million plastic bottles from landfill. (*)
+To date through rescuing fabrics from landfill for reuse, we have potentially reduced the creation of 14,816 KG of CO2e(*).

 Environmental causes are severely underfunded given the challenges we are facing: estimates from the UK suggest that just 4% of philanthropy supports environmental work.4